rokmonster/ocr/docs/install/packages.md

 parent: Installation
 ---

-## Installation usign deb/rpm package
+# Install using deb/rpm package

 **This method of installing is the recommended for novice users, but only works on Linux VM's**